Since the introduction of the 2015 pension freedoms, the rules for what happens to a pension when you die have changed.

 Previously, there was a 55% ‘death tax’ on defined contribution or money purchase pension pots you wanted to pass on to loved ones if you’d already touched (known as ‘crystallising’) your pension pot.

 This was abolished in 2015 and it’s now much easier for you to pass on a defined contribution pension to whoever you want, providing it remains invested in a pension or drawdown wrapper.

 Which Pensions Can Be Inherited?

-Before the pension freedoms, you were already able to pass down an untouched defined contribution pension pot to your loved ones free from tax providing you died before you were 75.
-If you were over 75 and/or had touched your pension pot, however, then you’d have to pay a death tax of 55%.
+Before the pension freedoms, you were already able to pass down an untouched (uncrystallised) defined contribution pension pot to your loved ones free from tax providing you died before you were 75.
+If you were over 75 and / or had touched your pension pot, however, then you’d have to pay a death tax of 55%.

-Now, if you’ve got a defined contribution pension it doesn’t matter whether you’ve touched your pension or not – providing you die before the age of 75, your beneficiaries won’t have to pay any tax on either the lump sum they receive or any income they receive from it as a result of investing it in income drawdown or an annuity.
+Now, if you’ve got a defined contribution pension it doesn’t matter whether you’ve touched your pension or not.
+Providing you die before the age of 75, your beneficiaries won’t have to pay any tax on either the lump sum they receive or any income they get from investing it in income drawdown or an annuity.

 Who Can Inherit My Annuity?

 With an annuity, you’ve entered into a contract with an insurance company to swap your pension pot for a retirement income for life.
 You’re therefore restricted when it comes who can inherit your annuity because usually it’s a binding contract between you and the provider that is designed to cease when you die.

 There are two main ways to ensure you can pass your annuity on to your spouse: